 Legal supports the first line of defense in the observance and monitoring of legal, regulatory and internal provisions, advises on all legal issues, regulates legal disputes and is the central coordinator for authority contacts.
 Public & Regulatory Affairs identifies and classifies relevant legislative and regulatory developments at an early stage in order to ensure the company is informed about external changes.
-It also represents the interests of SIX in the public political arena.
-Both departments form part of the first line of defense.
+It also represents the interests of SIX in the political arena.
+Both areas form part of the first line of defense.

 - First line of defense

 The first line of defense is to be found in the business units and corporate functions.
 It is at this level that employees need to recognize risks and weigh them up appropriately in their day-to-day work.

 The uniform corporate-wide risk and security organization forms the second line of defense.
 It assists and supports the first line with the monitoring and controlling of critical topics.
 The team handles the reporting of financial and non-financial risks, risk analyses and the central insurance portfolio.

 The Board of Directors and the internal and external auditors constitute the third line of defense.
 They are responsible for independently monitoring and controlling the risks faced by SIX.
 At the same time they monitor the internal organization of risk management.

 Financial risks at SIX include financial market risks such as defaults, liquidity shortages or market price and exchange rate fluctuations.
 Non-financial risks cover strategic, project and operational risks including IT and security risks as well as legal and compliance risks.
 The latter are monitored at SIX by the Legal and Compliance and integrated into an overall picture of the risk situation at SIX in close collaboration with risk management.